metadoc/metadoc.js/README.md

-# Metadoc
+# NGN Metadoc

 Metadoc generates documentation _metadata_ for Object Oriented (Class) JavaScript libraries.
 Running the utility will produce a JSON file describing the code.
 This can be used as a data source for creating custom HTML documentation (or any other output format), or for further processing.

 Metadoc is released as a command line utility.
 It is a custom extension of the [productionline](https://github.com/coreybutler/productionline) build utility (from the same authors of this utility).
+It was originally designed to document the [NGN](https://github.com/ngnjs) and [Chassis](https://github.com/ngn-chassis) libraries.

 ## Workflow